 Supervise investigative and support staff engaged in conducting medicolegal death investigations including identification of the deceased and notification of the next of kin, conduct complex death investigations, coordinate investigative activities and approve reports.What qualities are we looking for:

 A thorough knowledge of investigative techniques, anatomy and legal terminology including the recognition and determination of medical examiner jurisdiction.
-Familiarity with best practices, supervisory principles, department policies and procedures in order to direct and evaluate the work of subordinate staff.This is an Open Competitive Job Opportunity FILING PERIOD WILL OPEN ON OCTOBER 18, 2019 AT 8:00 AM.
-This examination will remain open until the needs of the service are met and is subject to closure without prior notice.
+Familiarity with best practices, supervisory principles, department policies and procedures in order to direct and evaluate the work of subordinate staff.This is an Open Competitive Job Opportunity FILING PERIOD WILL OPEN ON OCTOBER 18, 2019 AT 8:00 AM. *FILING PERIOD WILL CLOSE ON FEBRUARY 3, 2020 AT 5:00 PM.*

 Essential Job Functions